 Holdem Manager 2’s interface was written in WPF (windows presentation foundation).
 It’s a very clean and sleek and somewhat newer coding language.
 The major drawback to it though is that you’re locked into windows based platforms and there’s not as much portability to other OS platforms.

 BOTTOM LINE: Poker Tracker has a huge edge here.
 It’s just lighter on system resources and more reliable.
 You won’t be getting as many crashes with Poker Tracker as you potentially would with Holdem Manager.
 Overall the essential framework for Poker Tracker is just much better than Holdem Manager 2.

-The ability to setup specific situations, and generate lots of great data and hands to review is the power of filtering.
-Both Holdem Manager and Poker Tracker have quite a difference process for filters.
-And for a lot of users this area of the program becomes a difference maker.
+The ability to set up specific situations, and generate lots of great data and hands to review is the power of filtering.
+Both the Holdem Manager and Poker Tracker have quite a different process for filters.
+And for a lot of users, this area of the program becomes a difference-maker.
 For some, it’s not even an issue because they don’t want to go beyond the basics of what each tool can do.

 BOTTOM LINE: Holdem Manager has a more intuitive filtering process that is much easier, while Poker Tracker offers a more programming savvy experience.
 Both can do very similar things.
 When building filters, we found Holdem Manager to be a bit easier, but Poker Trackers AND, OR, and NOT statements make it a little more powerful on some filters.
 It’s somewhat of a split decision here.